enginebeast/enginebeast.github.io/README.md

 Engine beast means that a strong beast made by engineering.

-And Sei means to rule with justice.

 # Contents
 ---